nginxinc/kubernetes-ingress/docs/content/tutorials/custom-listen-ports.md

     app: nginx-ingress
 ```

-Since NGINX Ingress controller is now listening on ports 85 and 8443, we modify the `targetPort` in the NGINX Ingress controller service to match what we have changed in our deployment and ensure traffic will be sent to the proper port.
+Since NGINX Ingress Controller is now listening on ports 85 and 8443, you must modify the `targetPort` in the NGINX Ingress Controller service to match the change in the deployment to ensure traffic will be sent to the proper port.

-The key part above is the `targetPort` section.
-Since we have changed NGINX Ingress to listen on port 85, we need to match that in the service: Requests will be sent to NGINX Ingress controller on port 85 instead of the default value, port 80.
+The parameter to change above is `targetPort`.
+Since we have changed NGINX Ingress to listen on port 85, we need to match that in the service: requests will be sent to NGINX Ingress Controller on port 85 instead of the default value, port 80.

 If you view the `NGINX` configuration .conf file using `nginx -T`, you should see the port you defined in the .template file is now set on the `listen` line.

 Here is an example output of the `NGINX` configuration that has been generated:

 ```bash